kvrhdn/Launchpad_Simple/README.md

 Known bugs:

-- General purpose pads blink when turned off.
-Makes them kind of useless :/
+**If you MIDI map a general purpose pad, they will blink when turned off.**

+Hypothesis: this is caused because, by default, Live sends out the value 0 to turn off an external button.
+The Launchpad though will blink (if blinking in general is activated) when it receives value 0.
+A pad is turned off completely by sending the value 4.
+I can't seem to intercept this message, it seems that MIDI-mapped buttons bypass the entire MIDI remote script framework.

+This problem is 'solved' in the original Launchpad script by disabling blinking in User Mode 1 and 2, which isn't a feasible solution in this case.

-- Disconnect and reconnect is not handled properly.
+**Disconnect and reconnect is not handled properly.**

-- Session highlight is active, even if Launchpad is not connected yet.
-Same/similar problem as above.
+Session highlight is active even if no Launchpad is connected.
+Additionally when disconnecting and reconnecing the Launchpad isn't completely updated.

-Possible improvements:
+Extra features:

 - QuantizationToggle: is it possible to store the secondary value in the Live set itself?
-Currently the secondary value defaults to `q_no_q` (or `q_1_bar` if `q_no_q` is already set).
+Currently the secondary value defaults to `q_no_q` (or `q_1_bar` if `q_no_q` is already set in that set).
-- Hold DetailViewToggle to hide Detail view entirely.
+- Hold DetailViewToggle for a sec to hide Detail view.
 Double tap is a bit awkward.

 Disclaimer
 ---